 - Set up a Remote Access Account.
 You can set this up at: https://register.it.ox.ac.uk/self/index.
 Your remote access account is different from your Single Sign-On (SSO) account.

-- Click the wide button marked eduroam user: download your eduroam installer and then select Oxford University.
+- Select the button to download your eduroam installer and then select University of Oxford.

-- Run the installer.
-When prompted enter your Remote Access username and password.
-Your username is in the following example format: email@example.com
+- When prompted enter your Remote Access username and password (your username being in the format abcd1234@OX.AC.UK)

-See more detailed instructions, with screenshots, on how to download and install eduroam CAT.
+See more detailed instructions on how to download and install eduroam CAT.

 Manual Set Up Instructions